They will open again in February 2024

 For more information about the federal job classification system, visit the Office of Personnel Management (OPM) website.

 The EHLS Program will not provide you a job, but it will give you training that will prepare you for your job search.
-See the curriculum in Program Content.
-You will also receive assistance from the National Security Education Program during and after the program to help identify appropriate federal job opportunities.
+See the curriculum in Program of Instruction.
+You will also receive assistance from the National Security Education Program (NSEP) Service Team during and after the program to help identify appropriate federal job opportunities.
 Members of the NSEP Service Team will provide information about various federal agencies and the types of opportunities that are available in them, and will give you guidance on conducting a successful federal job search.